5 Ways Social Media Behavior Can Create Security Risks

 There is increasing awareness among security experts about how social media behaviors can open the door for insider and outsider threats.
 However, other than an employee posting a direct threat online, it can sometimes be difficult to know what to look for.

-3. Financial desperation – Financial debt is the second leading cause of insiders turning rogue.
-An employee talking about student loan debt but not be a problem but when an individual starts talking about financial problems with emotional desperation it is an indicator that they may be willing to do something extreme.
+Financial debt is the second leading cause of insiders turning rogue.
+An employee talking about student loan debt may not be a problem, but when an individual starts talking about financial problems with emotional desperation it is an indicator that they may be willing to do something extreme.

 “Insider Threats and the Need for Fast and Directed Response,” SANS Institute, 2016.